munyolec/munyolec.github.io/_posts/2020-07-21-githubpages.md

 if get_ipython().__class__.__name__ == '__main__':
     fire(get_tag_elements
 ```
-I passed the url to the method called simple_get(url) to get my dataset and specified the class that i wanted to get the names from which was 'twitter-tweet'
+I passed the url to the method called simple_get(url) to get my dataset and specified the html class attribute that i wanted to get the names from which was 'twitter-tweet'.
 ```python
 url=('https://africafreak.com/100-most-influential-twitter-users-in-africa')
 response=simple_get(url)
 res=get_elements(response, tag='h2', search={'find_all': {'class_': 'twitter-tweet'}})

 ```